Worcestershire County Council

 Worcestershire County Council is the county council for the non-metropolitan county of Worcestershire in England.
-Its headquarters are at County Hall in Worcester, the county town.
-The council consists of 57 councillors.
-The council has been under no overall control since the 2025 election, being run by a Reform UK minority administration.
+The council is based in Worcester, the county town.

+The council has been under no overall control since the 2025 election.
+Following that election, a Reform UK minority administration ran the council until May 2026, when it was replaced by a coalition of the Conservative Party, Green Party, Liberal Democrats and some of the independent councillors, led by Green Party councillor Matt Jenkins.

 The county council was first created in 1889.
 In 1974 the council was abolished when Worcestershire and neighbouring Herefordshire were merged to form a new county called Hereford and Worcester.
 In 1998 Worcestershire and Herefordshire became separate counties again, and Worcestershire County Council was re-established.

+The county council is due to be abolished in 2028 as part of upcoming structural changes to local government in England.